bfurman777/ofGeneticAlgorithm/DEVELOPMENT.md

-4/9/2019:
+4/13/19:
+- Having problems linking ofxBox2D to the final-project local project: the project doesn't recognize added source folders or addons folder

+4/9/19:
-Ran a ball-gravity physics simulation in C++
+- Ran a ball-gravity physics simulation in C++